spiral/docs/application/views.md

-# Application Views
+# Application Views and Templates
-By default your locate your layouts and page templates into `app/views` directory, once template created (for example `app/views/templater.php`) you can render it's content using `ViewsInterface` or short bindings views in your services.
+By default you can locate your layouts and page templates into `app/views` directory which is associated with defult [view namespace](/components/views.md), once template has been created (for example `app/views/templater.php`) you can render it using `ViewsInterface` or short bindings `views` in your services.

 ```php
 public function indexAction()